Phantom stable category of $n$-Frobenius categories: -Frobenius categories

 Assume that $R$ is a commutative noetherian ring.
-A finitely generated $R$-module $M$ is said to be of $G$-dimension zero, if it is a syzygy of a complete resolution of projectives.
+A finitely generated $R$-module $M$ is said to be of $G$-dimension zero if it is a syzygy of a complete resolution of projectives.
 The $G$-dimension of a finitely generated $R$-module $N$, $G$-$\dim_RN$, is the length of a shortest resolution of $N$ by $G$-dimension zero modules.
 If there is no such a resolution of finite length, then we write $G$-$\dim_RN=\infty$.
 This invariant has been defined by Auslander and Bridger \cite{ab} and provides a refinement of the projective dimension of a module.
 The category of all modules of $G$-dimension zero (resp. of finite $G$-dimension), is denoted by $\G$ (resp. $\G^{<\infty}$).

 \begin{example} Assume that $(R, \m)$ is a $d$-dimensional commutative noetherian local ring. {In view of the Auslander-Buchsbaum formula, any module of finite projective dimension, is $d$-projective.
 Set $\I:=d$-$\proj\md R$.
-Assume that $M\in\G^{<\infty}$ is arbitrary.
-Then by \cite[Proposition 1.2]{et} (see also \cite[Lemma 2.17]{cfh}), there is a short exact sequence $0\rt M\rt P\rt X\rt 0$ in which $P\in\I$ and $X\in\G$.
-All of these facts, would imply that $M\in\C(\I)$.
+Take an arbitrary object $M\in\G^{<\infty}$.
+So by \cite[Proposition 1.2]{et} (see also \cite[Lemma 2.17]{cfh}), there is a short exact sequence $0\rt M\rt P\rt X\rt 0$ in which $P\in\I$ and $X\in\G$.
+All of these facts would imply that $M\in\C(\I)$.
 Moreover, it is standard to see that any object in $\C(\I)$ lies in $\G^{<\infty}$.
 Hence by Theorem \ref{subcat}, $\G^{<\infty}$ is a $d$-Frobenius subcategory of $\md R$.
 In particular, if $R$ is Gorenstein, (i.e. $\id_RR$ is finite), then $\md R$ is indeed a $d$-Frobenius category.
-We also note that the category $\G$, is a $0$-Frobenius subcategory of $\md R$.} \end{example}
+It should be noted that the category $\G$, is a $0$-Frobenius subcategory of $\md R$.} \end{example}